tdurouchoux/dsview_vault/topics/Concept/Matrix Multiplication.md

 type: Concept
 ---

-A fundamental operation in algebra with significant applications in modern computing, including image processing, speech recognition, and simulations.
+A fundamental operation in algebra with significant implications in modern computing, used in various applications including image processing, speech recognition, and simulations.